DorothyLindman/figma-string-mgr/README.md

 ## Similar plugins

-The [Google Sheets Plugin](https://www.figma.com/c/plugin/735770583268406934/Google-Sheets-Sync) by The plugin _Google Sheets Sync_ by David Willames is an excellent
+The [Google Sheets Plugin](https://www.figma.com/c/plugin/735770583268406934/Google-Sheets-Sync) by David Willames is an excellent
-    example of the functionality we need
+    example of the functionality we need.
+(This plugin actually has more features than we need, and the UI is very well done.
+However, this plugin doesn't work with restricted-permissions files, so we can't use it.)

+There are other plugins which have similar functionality and public source code on GitHub.

 ### Text replacement plugins